Denis Fahey

 Denis Fahey, C.S.Sp.
 (3 July 1883 – 21 January 1954) was an Irish Catholic priest.
 Fahey promoted the Catholic social teaching of Christ the King, and was involved in Irish politics through his organisation Maria Duce.
 Fahey believed that "the world must conform to Our Divine Lord, not He to it", defending the theological concept of the Mystical Body of Christ.
 This often saw Fahey in conflict with systems which he viewed as promoting "naturalism" against Catholic order – particularly communism, freemasonry and rabbinic Judaism.
-His writings were deeply anti-Semitic, Fahey stating that "we must combat Jewish efforts to permeate the world with naturalism.
+His writings were deeply antisemitic, Fahey stating that "we must combat Jewish efforts to permeate the world with naturalism.
 In that sense, as there is only one divine plan for order in the world, every sane thinker must be an anti-Semite".

 Early life and studies

 Born in Golden, County Tipperary he was educated at Rockwell College and at 17 entered the Holy Ghost Congregation to train to become one of the Holy Ghost Fathers.
 He was sent by the order to Orly in 1900 as a novice, not long after the government of René Waldeck-Rousseau had begun an anti-clerical drive in the aftermath of the Dreyfus Affair.
 Although illness prevented him from completing his time in France, the episode was to influence his later ideas on relations between Church and State.
 As a youth Fahey had excelled at rugby union and he had played on the same team as Éamon de Valera for a time, cementing a lifelong association between the two.

 After working at St. Mary's College, Dublin, Fahey returned to studies at the Royal University of Ireland in 1904, achieving a first class honours degree, later studying at the Pontifical Gregorian University in Rome before finally being ordained a priest in 1910.
 Returning to Ireland, he was appointed to the senior scholasticate of the Irish Province of the Holy Ghost Fathers at Kimmage in 1912.